pulseflow/petal/packages/eslint-config/README.md

 ### type aware rules

-configuration for [type aware rules][type-aware] can be enabled by passing the options object to the `typescript` configuration:
+configuration for [type aware rules] can be enabled by passing the options object to the `typescript` configuration:

 ```js
 // eslint.config.js